JooNiv/QCut/docs/Options.rst

 ``"auto"``
     Communicate only for blocks of at least :data:`~QCut.options.MIN_COMMUNICATING_BLOCK` wires, two by default, which is where it starts to pay for itself.
-A single wire would trade a quarter off its circuit count for roughly twice the shots.
+A single wire trades less shots for more circuits.

 ``"always"`` (or ``True``)
     Communicate wherever the cuts allow it, single wires included.